3D Hard Surface Modeling Vs Organic Modeling (Comparison)

 It is desirable to use complete quads for developing organic models.
 The quads are polygons which are used for making the models 4-sided.
 The shape would not matter initially if the sides are four in number.
 This is because, polygons that have five or more sides (N-gons) behave erratically when subjected to animation or subdivision.
 So, you should try to avoid N-gons as much as possible in modes, typically in models of organic objects.

-To excel in organic modeling, you need to practice for long.
+To excel in 3D organic modeling, you need to practice for long.
 You have to browse through many reference images to understand the anatomy of the living object that you are modeling.
-This is important for adding realistic touches.
+This is important for adding realistic touches to the organic surfaces.
 For example, when you are working on muscular portion of body, you can refer the pictures of bodybuilders.

 You need not exaggerate the muscles of ordinary humans as much as that of bodybuilders.
 However, with controlled exaggeration, you can depict clearly the starting and insertion points of the muscles along with their respective positions in the body.
 The knowledge of anatomy proves valuable in defining your mesh.